rsalmond/TIL/five dollar words.md

 Eschatology: theological views on death, judgement, the destiny of the soul, and the end of the world.

+Esemplastic: shaping of disparate things into a unified whole.

 Exegesis: critical explanation or interpretation of a text.

 Exhortatory: strongly encouraging or persuading.